PPI Claim Form

 In recent years many people have found that the PPI that they bought is inadequate - in fact it has been mis-sold.
 Such people are entitled to claim back PPI payments from their provider.
 This could apply if for instance you were already unemployed or knew that you would be shortly retiring and it was not explained to you that the PPI was not suitable in these circumstances.

 We understand that you want to make sure you get all the PPI compensation that you are entitled to.
-For this reason we have a simple PPI claim form for you to complete.
-Alternatively you can use the financial ombudsman PPI claim form.
+For this reason we have a simple PPI claim form template for you to complete.
+Alternatively you can download the financial ombudsman PPI claim form.